w-decker/Honors-Thesis/Protocol/protocol.md

 # 4. The fMRI scan

-#### Ideally, this entire experiment should occur at the _end_ of the current study being conducted.
+#### Ideally, this entire experiment (i.e., Will's Honors Thesis) should occur at the _end_ of the current study being conducted.
 The fMRI scan is acquired using a typicaly resting state protocol.
 The exposure is executed during the fMRI scan.
 The acquisition parameters for the scan specifically pertaining to the exposure already exist on the system software at PBRC.
 The name of the acquisition is GET NAME.

 #### To execute the exposure, open the Dell computer in the control room.
 The paradigm was created with PsychoPy and is located at the following path: GET PATH.